Digital Asset Management (DAM) platforms are widely used to organize and manage digital content.

 The Missing Layer: Discovery

-Using AI, DASPs analyze the content of images and videos directly—identifying objects, scenes, and actions automatically.
+Using AI, DASEs analyze the content of images and videos directly—identifying objects, scenes, and actions automatically.

 This enables natural language search such as: